YanniTheDev/YanniTheDev/README.md

 # 💫 About Me:
 ⚒️ Currently working on the Final Positive Thursday Ever Website!<br><br>💭 Ask me about tetris, maths, or physics.
 I like those three things :^).
-Oh and programming and web development as well of course.<br><br>⚡Fun Fact: I am in the top 50 of Tetr.io players in New Zealand!
+Oh and programming and web development as well of course.<br><br>⚡Fun Fact: I am a very good competitive Tetris player.
+Hit me up for a game!

 ## 🌐 Socials: